-The wider the FOV, the more environment you can see which is preferred when flying proximity and racing.
-However when FOV is too large, the image will get more distorted, which is known as the “fish eye” effect.
+However when the FOV gets too large, the image will appear more distorted, which is known as the “fish eye” effect.
 The objects in the middle will appear smaller and further away than it really is, while the edges of the image will appear curved and distorted.

 This is a good example of different FOV (from narrower to wider).

-There are two thread sizes in FPV camera lenses: M8 and M12.
-M12 lenses are bigger but heavier.
+M12 lenses are bigger and heavier.
 They are normally used in Mini and Standard size cameras.
-They let more light in, thus the image quality is usually slightly better than M8 lenses.
+They let more light in, thus the image quality is usually better than M8 lenses.
 M8 lenses are very compact and mostly used in Micro and Nano cameras.